kad99kev/kad99kev/README.md

 - ⚽️  I love football and I support Arsenal (COYG!).
 - 🎧  I like listening to alternative music.
 - 👨‍🏫 I like teaching and sharing knowledge 😄
-- 🤔  I'd like to get some help with some training optimizations, model evaluations in Deep Learning and also logging (kinda like Weights & Biases).
+- 🤔  I'd like to get some help with some training optimizations, model evaluations in Deep Learning and also logging (like Weights & Biases).
 - 💬  You can ask me about football, AI anything really!
 - 📫  How to reach me: